ghuh/bookmark_manager/README.md

 bm help add
 bm s|search <REGEX>

+# Search with only regex, no tags
 bm search "search engine"

 # Tags are like "and" queries
 bm s google --tag Search

+# Search with only tags, no regex
+bm s -t Search
 ```

 On macOS, hold down the command key and double-click on the URL to open it in your default browser.